 Why are almonds poisonous?

 The bitter variant of almonds contains a toxic substance that releases hydrogen cyanide and is, thus, highly poisonous in raw form.
 It is for this reason that not every almond tree in the woods is safe to pluck the fruit.
-It does not take much hydrogen cyanide to kill a person.
-Only 100-200 mg of cyanide can result in the consumer’s death within a few minutes.
-And one raw bitter almond produces around 4-9 mg of hydrogen cyanide when mobilized.
+It only takes 100-200 mg of hydrogen cyanide to result in the consumer’s death within a few minutes.
+One raw bitter almond produces around 4-9 mg of hydrogen cyanide when mobilized.

-It is for the safety reasons that many countries including the US have banned the sale of raw bitter almonds.
-Although bitter almonds are safe to use once they’ve been processed.
+It is for the safety reasons that many countries including the US have banned the sale of raw bitter almonds, although bitter almonds are safe to use once they’ve been processed.
 Hydrogen cyanide is leached out via heating or baking in the processing.
-Nevertheless, processed or unprocessed, a person should abstain from consuming bitter almonds.
+Regardless, a person should abstain from consuming bitter almonds.

 Bitter almonds are relatively smaller and pointed than the sweet ones.
 Otherwise, they look same in appearance and one cannot easily distinguish between the two almond variants.